ravinderbhattoo/SciGlassDatabase/docs/src/sciglassdatabase.md

 # SciGlassDatabase.jl

-A Julia package for extracting data from SciGlass database.
+A Julia package for extracting data from SciGlass dataset.

+### What is SciGlass dataset?

+SciGlass is the world's most extensive database dedicated to glass properties, housing information on nearly 400,000 unique compositions and thousands of experimental data points curated from scientific literature.
+This huge data resource is an invaluable asset for researchers and engineers in the field of glass science and technology.
+The raw dataset is hosted at [https://github.com/epam/SciGlass](https://github.com/epam/SciGlass).

 Verbatim from [https://github.com/epam/SciGlass](https://github.com/epam/SciGlass)